ad-si/awesome-sheet-music/README.md

 - [Clairnote] - Alternative music notation to ease reading and understanding.
 - [flat.io] - The online music score editor for your compositions.
 - [Fretmonster] - Fingering charts app for Guitar, Ukulele, Bass, and Mandolin.
+- [Fretboard 1] - Chords, scales, and fingerings for string instruments.
-- [Fretboard] - Chord diagrams for Guitar.
+- [Fretboard 2] - Chord diagrams for Guitar.
 - [hacklily] - Online [LilyPond] based sheet music editor.
 - [Jellynote] - Sheet music, chords, and videos website and apps.
 - [lilybin] - Web-based editor and GitHub project.